Applications of Resistive Potentiometer

 - The strain gauge is mounted on the cardiac muscle wall.
 It continuously measures the force exerted on the cardiac muscle due to contraction of the heart chambers.

 - Strain gauge measures the blood pressure inside the heart or blood vessels to diagnose cardiovascular abnormalities.
 Attach strain gauge to the tip of the catheter.
 Inject the catheter into the heart through veins.
 The catheter is a tube used for administering medicines.
-On the front side of strain gauge diaphragm is mounted.
+On the front side of the strain gauge diaphragm is mounted.
 The diaphragm is an elastic material, which undergoes deflection due to the applied force.
 Therefore, when blood pressure inside the heart varies, it deflects the diaphragm that in turn changes the strain gauge resistance.

 - While using artificial limbs, pressure (load) acts on the surface.
 The applied load is measured with a strain gauge.